CRED-CLUB/synth-android/README.md

 - `PitView` and `ElevatedView` are simple Views that can be used to simulate a debossed or embossed neumorphic platform
 -  They are not ViewGroups so ideally they can be used in a `ConstraintLayout` with other Views that are constrained to the `PitView` or `ElevatedView`.
+- To use these freely with your views, `PitDrawable` and `ElevatedDrawable` can be set as background for your Views programatically.

 ## PitView
 `PitView` shadows can be specified in two ways: